-Everyone flocked to the Bagby Opera House on May 21 and 22, 1906, to see stereopticon views of the San Francisco earthquake and destruction.
+Everyone flocked to the Bagby Opera House 1906, to see stereopticon views of the San Francisco earthquake and destruction.
+July 11, 1906, saw the opening of still another theater in Monterey-The Theater Comique-at Main (Calle Principal) and Franklin streets.